 This is the second part in a multi-part series.
-Part one can be found here.
+Part one can be found here, and part three here.

 April 10, 2017 (LifeSiteNews) – The Canadian bishops’ foreign aid arm, the Canadian Catholic Organization for Development and Peace (D&P), is funding two explicitly Marxist groups in Brazil that support and encourage the depenalization of abortion and the homosexual political agenda.

 The groups are two of the seven pro-abortion organizations known to be receiving funds currently or to have received funds in recent years from D&P. D&P is funded in part by donations from the Catholic faithful in Canada, collected by Canadian bishops during Lent.
 The first two D&P partners exposed by LifeSiteNews are in Paraguay.

 The two Brazilian organizations are the Movement of Landless Rural Workers (“Movimento dos Trabalhadores Rurais Sem Terra” or MST) and the “Movement of Dam Affected People” (“Movimento dos Atingidos por Barragens” or MAB).
 Development and Peace advertises both groups as aid recipients on its website (click on “Partners” tab), but continues to hide from the public the level of funding received by the two groups (as well as all of its partners).

 The Movement of Landless Rural Workers is a self-identifying Marxist organization that seeks to redistribute land to non-landowning peasants by means of occupying privately-owned property without permission, as well as disruptive protests such as blocking roadways and taking over toll booths for hours at a time to attract attention to its cause.
 Its extra-legal behavior results in violent clashes with police and private property owners.
 Elements of its leadership have been imprisoned under anti-terrorism laws, and the group is continuously complaining that its activities are being “criminalized.”